Tower of David

 al-Qala'a Mosque

 Masjid al-Qala'a (مسجد قلعة داود) also known as the Masjid Qala'a e Dawud or Mehrab e Qala'a Daood is a small mosque located within the Qal'a (citadel) of Jerusalem, south of Bab al-Khalil (Jaffa Gate).
-First definitive mention of the mosque is from 1531-32 CE during it's reconstruction during the reign of Caliph Suleiman.
+First definitive mention of the mosque is from 1531-32 CE during it's reconstruction during the reign of Sultan Suleiman.
 The mosque is closed to public as of December 2015.
 It is one of the two mosques situated inside the Jerusalem Citadel.

 Arab Fortification Tower?